 Do you have any PPC optimization tips that you'd like to share?
 Let us know in the comments section below.continue...

 There are times when your PPC advertising campaign might be suffering from a very low click through rate.
 It is also possible that you might be wasting a good amount of money on irrelevant or vague keywords.
-It’s important to regain control over the PPC campaign by using negative keywords to stop showing advertisements to the wrong target audience.
+Whether my investing in a PPC training course or doing research yourself, it’s important to regain control over the PPC campaign by using negative keywords to stop showing advertisements to the wrong target audience.

 While traditional keyword targeting allows you to display ads for relevant keyword searches (i.e. "mens shoes"), negative keywords need to be used to prevent ads from being triggered to the wrong audience for unwanted keyword variations (i.e. "mens shoe shine").
 Using negative keywords is vital for PPC optimization and refining the ad targeting of your campaigns.